DefGuard/docs/features/device-posture-verification.md

 ### Creating a new posture check

-To create a new posture check, click the “Add new posture check” button above the posture checks table.
-This launches a wizard that guides you through the configuration step by step.
+To create a new posture check, click the "Add new posture check" button above the posture checks table.

-In the wizard, you can choose which operating systems the posture check applies to and define the requirements each device must meet.
-Depending on the selected platform, this can include minimum OS version, security update age, disk encryption, antivirus status, Active Directory membership, or device integrity.
-You can also set the minimum required Defguard client version and decide whether pre-release client versions are allowed.
+#### Step 1: Operating systems

+Click a system to add it to the check.
+Each system gets its own card, where you set the minimum accepted version and the **Security conditions** available on that platform.

+On Windows and Android you can additionally require the last security update to be no older than 30, 60, 90 or 180 days.

 {% hint style="warning" %}
 If you do not configure requirements for a specific operating system, devices running that operating system will not be allowed to connect to locations protected by this posture check.